 The blue whale was driven to extinction by commercial whaling in the 1800s and early 1900s.
 Whaling is the hunting and killing of whales for their usable products such as their meat and blubber that can actually be turned into a type of oil.
 However, due to the high demand for blue whale products, they were hunted to the brink of extinction.
 In 1970, the blue whale was officially listed as an endangered species.

-See also Facts about eskimos?
+See also Facts about emperor scorpion?

 When did whales become endangered?